On this page

 After registering for the Check in TAS app, your organisation will receive a welcome pack that includes a poster (or posters) with your premises’ QR code.
 You must display these posters in a prominent place at all entrances to the premises so people can check in.

 After a person downloads the free Check in TAS app they only need to enter their contact details into the app once, then each time they check in at a different location that information is automatically sent to Tasmania’s Department of Health for contact tracing purposes only.

 A QR code is like a barcode that can be read by a smartphone camera.

 By prominently displaying your unique Check in TAS QR code at all entrances to your premises, people can use their smartphones to check themselves in.

 After checking in, a person's contact details will be securely stored by Tasmania’s Department of Health for 28 days, and not accessed unless required for contact tracing.

-By 1 May 2021, many organisations will be required to use Check in TAS to collect contact information about everyone who spends time at their premises or event.
+Many organisations are required to use Check in TAS to collect contact information about everyone who spends time at their premises or event.

 These are listed above.

 You must clearly display your Check in TAS QR code (which will be sent to you after you’ve registered) at all entrances and all people aged 16 years and older must be checked in by scanning this code if they spend 15 minutes or more at your premises.